 How I Get Value Out of Automated Testing

 I've seen a ton of post's lately on Twitter, hackernews, etc. All effectively saying "yolo more".
 Yea that's cool and all, but honestly I actually find true yolo to be much slower and low leverage than just having a decent test harness.
-Before I start - things I'm not advocating for: TDD or low effort unit tests.
+Before I start - I'm not advocating for TDD nor am I advocating for really trivial/low value unit tests.

 Faster iteration, less logging